Photo by Wyatt Spalding

 Comments about the 2024 edition of Pinyons and Pines:

-Check out the event recaps from previous editions:
+Check out articles from previous editions:

 The original 2019 patch was designed by Shannon Villegas.
 The design for the 2020 patch was a modification of the patch from our first year and was put together by Chris Cone.
 The 2021 patch was created from original artwork by Hopi artist and local mountain biker Duane Koyawena.
 Here is what Duane has to say about the design: